 The Americans with Disabilities Act (ADA) was signed into law on July 26, 1990, by President George H.W.
 Bush.
 The ADA is one of America’s most comprehensive pieces of civil rights legislation.
 It prohibits discrimination and guarantees that people with disabilities have the same opportunities as everyone else to participate in the mainstream of American life — to enjoy employment opportunities, purchase goods and services, and participate in state and local government programs and services.
-This exhibition draws on the history of the disabled, the activism of the 1970s, and events which led to the passage of the ADA.
+This exhibition draws on the history of the disabled, the activism of the 1970s, and events that led to the passage of the ADA.

-With more than 2.2 million specimens representing all plant groups from around the world, the herbaria hold the largest collection of its kind at a U.S. public university.
+With more than 2.2 million specimens representing all plant groups from around the world, the herbaria hold the largest collection of their kind at a U.S. public university.
 Visit on your own time to see these delicately preserved specimens, from marine algae to California flowers, or join a guided tour at 1 p.m. or 3 p.m.

 Stop by to celebrate Homecoming with complimentary refreshments.
 Cal Alumni Association members will receive a free Cal-themed souvenir.
 Visit alumni.berkeley.edu for more information about CAA.

 Members of the Charter Hill and Benjamin Ide Wheeler (BIW) Societies are invited to relax in a private hospitality tent.
 Stop by to enjoy refreshments, visit with students and fellow society members, and even charge your phone.
 Dedicated staff members can answer questions about your giving or participation in these philanthropic communities.
-Open exclusively to members of the Charter Hill and BIW Societies.
+Open exclusively to members of the Charter Hill (charterhill.berkeley.edu) and BIW (planyourlegacy.berkeley.edu) Societies.

 Root for Cal women’s tennis at this exciting tournament in the newly renovated Hellman Tennis Complex.